 During the AIT international conference 2018 in Florence, FRESh LIFE had an entire session dedicated to the project where all the partner presented the last results of their studies on the demonstration sites and discuss with the public about it.

 Here below the link to our youtube channel where you can find all the video of the session!

-Last week took place the monitoring visit of our project.
-Hosted by UNITUS and the Municipality of Caprarola we spent two days talking about project progresses and perspectives with also a visit in one of our demonstration sites.
-Thanks to all the partners for collaboration!
+In the last few days we had the third monitoring visit of our project.
+Hosted by UCVV (Unione Comuni Valdarno Valdisieve) we spent two days in the demonstration site of Rincine, talking about project progresses and perspectives with also a visit by our project advisor.

 Here below some photos of the day.